Myra-Security-GmbH/terraform-provider-myrasec/website/docs/d/domains.md

 ### filter
 * `id` (Optional) The ID of the domain filter for.
 * `name` (Optional) The domain name to filter for.
+* `match` (Optional) A regex to filter domains.
+The regex is applied on the domain name.
+NOTE: If you specify a match/regex, the `name` filter has no effect!

 ## Attributes Reference
 * `domains` A list of domains.